PEI Broadband Fund for Residents

 What activities are supported?

-Eligible project costs are limited to:
+Eligible project costs are costs to be incurred on or after October 19, 2023 are limited to:

-• Installation of the required equipment by certified third party operators to a maximum of $350 (including tax); and
+• Installation of the required equipment by certified third-party operators to a maximum of $350 (including tax); and

 • Taxes that a resident is not eligible to have refunded.